khodakhah/nodcms/README.md

 You can download it directly as a ZIP file: [GitHub Download](https://github.com/khodakhah/nodcms/archive/master.zip)!

 ## Installation ##

+NodCMS have a auto installation, but the installer is not powerful and doesn't work in all version of XAMPPs Make sure the installer will change in the near future.

+If you cannot install nodcms automatic with wizard form, please try the manual way to install your NodCMS
+### Manual installation:

+1. Create a new empty database on your MySQL server(Set "Collation" on utf8_general_ci)
+2. Import the nodcms.sql file `nodcms/install/installer/masks/nodcms.sql` from in your database
+3. Rename the file `database_manual.php` to `database.php` in `nodcms/nodcms/config/`
+4. Inter your database name in line 81 of `database.php` between the last two quotation marks (`'database' => 'YOUR DATABASE NAME',`)

+#### If your your MySQL on your local host have a password:

+5. Inter your password in line 80 between the last two quotation marks.(`'password' => 'YOUR PASSWORD',`)

 After install, you can access the admin side on this URL www.your-domain.com/admin

 #### Default administrator: